 - They improve lead generation.
 If all your generic ad can do is attract the wrong customers, you might as well scrap it completely.
 Google ad extensions make your ad more specific and provide a clearer message of the kinds of products and services you offer; thus, you get the attention of the audience that’s best suited to your brand.

 - They help you control expenses, especially those related to cost-per-click.
 Because you’re able to do more with just one ad (instead of multiple ads you set up for different products and services, for example), you’re most cost-efficient.
 This also factors into improving the click-through-rate by 10-15%, which is another metric Google uses to compute brands’ ad rankings.

-There are many other good things that await brands that explore Google ad extensions.
+There are many other good things that await brands that explore Google ad extensions and utilize Google ads marketing.
 To get the ball rolling, we give you some of the most frequently used extensions and how they help.

 Sitelink extensions are what will allow this company to lead customers to specific web pages or parts of their website.
 Remember that a regular Google ad only has one URL, and it will usually lead to a homepage of some sort.

 Sitelink extensions are what will let you lead customers to things like your FAQ section, a virtual showroom if you have one, and your roster of products/services and other relevant information.

 The more useful links you’re able to include in a single ad, the better because then everything your customers need is readily available to them without them having to dig for this information themselves.
 Sitelinks make your brand accessible, convenient, and informative.

 These days, customers are only partly satisfied by websites.
 What they really enjoy and use more often are apps.